vizzuhq/vizzu-lib/docs/content/tutorial/1-data.md

 ‘undefined’ and empty cells will result in an error.
 In case of dimensions, add ‘’ as a value to have a category without a name.

-In all cases, data has to be in first normal form.
-Here is an example of it:
+In the first two cases, data has to be in first normal form.
+Here is an example of that:

 |Genres|Types|Popularity|
 |------|-----|----------|